Nutrition InformationWhat is a Registered Dietitian?

-A Registered Dietitian is a health care provider that has an extensive background in food, nutrition, physiology and biochemistry.
-This knowledge is applied to promoting health and preventing disease through counseling and education.
+A Registered Dietitian is a health care provider who has an extensive background in food, nutrition, physiology and biochemistry.
+This knowledge is applied to promoting health and preventing disease through nutrition counseling and education.

 How do I make an appointment with a Registered Dietitian?